Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vaJUG2WcuVA.md

 ### Transcript

-> continue to vote save the willows i'm all for this hashtag save the willow situation by the way folks hell yeah all for it all for it i love it
+> continue to vote save the willows I'm all for this hashtag save the willow situation by the way folks hell yeah all for it all for it I love it